sectra-medical/dpat_imageanalysisapi_sdk/contrib/python_modules/sectra_dpat_client/README.md

-# Python Client for Sectra IDS7 PACS
+# Python Client for Sectra DPAT PACS

 ## Introduction

-This python package aims to facilite the development of AI applications integrated in Sectra IDS7 PACS.
+This python package aims to facilite the development of AI applications integrated in Sectra DPAT PACS.

 Please note that for now, not every feature is implemented but the package can easily be enriched: